k-l-lambda/k-l-lambda.github.io/source/_drafts/rubik-cube-notation.md

 \omega = i\sqrt[-]{k}
 $$

-These 24 elements make up a group $O_{h}$, that means they are closed to multiplication, and the multiplication satisfys the associative law.
+These 24 elements make up a group [$O_{h}$](https://en.wikipedia.org/wiki/Octahedral_symmetry#Full_octahedral_symmetry), that means they are closed for multiplication, and the multiplication satisfys the associative law.

 And this is the group multiplication table: